Ph.D. Minors

 Design your own Ph.D.
 Minor

 Taking introductory courses in a language is possible with the permission of the instructor in the course.
-Please contact the instructor directly at least 2 weeks before the start of the semester to request a spot in the course and consult with your home department regarding whether language training is permissible as a Ph.D. minor.
+Please contact the instructor directly at least two weeks before the start of the semester to request a spot in the course and consult with your home department regarding whether language training is permissible for a Ph.D. minor.

 Areas of Concentration